TimLavers/OpenRDR/documentation/requirements/kb_identification.md

 Two `KBInfo`s are equal if they have equal ids.
 If a `KB` is to be persisted as a database, the intention is to use the id as the database name, so that the `KB` name can be changed without problems.
 To keep things simple, the allowed characters for an id will be such as to make the id url-safe.
-In practice, ids will usually be UUIDs.
+In practice, ids will usually be a lower-case alphanumeric version of the KB name, followed by an underscore and a sequence of random digits.

 | Requirement                      | Description                                                  | Validation |
 |----------------------------------|--------------------------------------------------------------|------------|